tarifhizi/take-it-easy-react-typescript/README.md

 ### Steps to create a component (TDD)

-1- guive a name to your component: the name you give to the components, should be clear and unique in the application, in order to make them being easier to find and to avoid possible confusions.
+- guive a name to your component: should be clear and unique in the application, in order to make them being easier to find and to avoid possible confusions.
 To name the components, follow the pattern path-based-component-naming, accordingly to its relative path.
 For exemple, a component that is located at: components/users/list.container.tsx would be named as UsersListContainer.

 this will:

 - Facilitate the search for the file inside the project
 - Avoid repeating names on the imports

-2-
+* we will create our test file under ./src/components/name/name.test.tsx. the test file is very important, it will guide our code.

 - Apllication structure